-Make sure you know the extent of damage that excess water has done to your plant.
+First step make sure you know the extent of the damage that excess moisture has done to your plant.
 Check for any discoloration or wilting on the plant as this will dictate the next steps you will take.

-You should also check if water is pooling or there is unusual growth on the surface of the soil.
+You should also check if water is pooling or if there is unusual growth on the soil surface

 Step 2: Drain any Excess Water

-If your plant is showing signs of yellowing on the leaf, remove any stagnant water you plant might be sitting in.
-It’s also important to check if the pot has proper drainage holes so that water can escape.
+If your plant is showing signs of yellowing on the leaf, remove any stagnant water your potted plant might be sitting in.
+It’s also important to check if the bottom of the pot has good drainage holes so that enough water can escape.

-You may also make sure that there are more air pockets in the soil so the roots can breathe.
+You may also make sure that there are more air pockets in the soil so the plant roots can have additional air space to breathe.
 Slowly tilt the pot and tap gently to loosen the soil.

 Step 3: Check for Dying Roots and Leaves